 This active hosting responsibility means you're less of a participant and more of a facilitator.
 If you enjoy orchestrating experiences and don't mind stepping back from the fun, this is actually a strength.
 If you want to play alongside your guests, murder mysteries require more juggling.

-Key Takeaway: Murder mystery parties demand 2.5-4 hours total (including 55-80 minutes of prep), while escape rooms need only 75-100 minutes start-to-finish—making escape rooms better for spontaneous gatherings and murder mysteries better for planned events.
+Key Takeaway: Murder mystery parties demand a meaningful total time commitment including preparation, while escape rooms need only a short setup before focused play—making escape rooms better for spontaneous gatherings and murder mysteries better for planned events.

 For detailed planning strategies, check out Murder Mystery Party Checklist: Essential Planning Steps or 7 Tips for Hosting the Perfect Murder Mystery Party at Home.